 The side effects of chemotherapy depend on the drugs given and the response of the individual patient.
 Chemotherapy commonly affects hair cells, blood-forming cells, and cells lining the digestive tract.
 As a result, patient may have side effects such as hair loss, lowered blood counts, nausea, or vomiting.
 Most side effects end after the treatment is over.

-After treatment for prostate cancer, you should continue to visit your doctor for regular checkups.
+After treatment for prostate cancer, you should continue to visit your urologist for regular checkups.
 At various times after your treatment, your doctor will examine whether any further treatment is necessary.
 The PSA test has proved to be particularly useful in monitoring the response of prostate cancer to treatment.